 Failure or error mitigation only or new functionality as well?

 Periodic equipment upgrades, refreshment, or replacements included?

-Most MSP contracts are for labor only -- no parts, equipment, or other tangible expenses included.
-MSP contracts that do include periodic equipment refreshment or replacement or other tangible expenses cost more.
+Most MSP contracts are for labor only -- no parts, equipment, licenses, or other tangible expenses included.
+MSP contracts that do include these items cost considerably more, require specific negotiation, and are not discussed here.